1-day Workshop outline

-2 reporters (one from TV, one from radio)
+2 presenters will facilitate the workshop, with 2 reporters (one from TV, one from radio).

 We ask each workshop participant to email us a 50-word summary of the most important and interesting aspects of their work with their current employer.
 We supply participants with details of the venue and any other arrangements.